shingoa/header-v4/README.md

   3. On Mac...
 3. Get a copy of the source code.
 I use [GitHub for Windows](https://windows.github.com/)
 4. Open PowerShell, Command Prompt, Terminal, whatever and navigate to the location of the source code.
+5. Call `npm install`.
+This will install all the required node/gulp modules.
+It can take a bit of time but wont work at all if you haven't set the proxy as above if required by your network.

 ### Build
 - "gulp build" - Will build a limited subset of pages into the built/ directory for testing